rhiannonmcn/the-book-nook/README.md

 * Cloudinary - Used to host Static files for the site
 * VSCode - Used to create, edit and compile the code for the program
 * EmailJS - Used to enable the contact form functionality
+* Django-star-ratings - Used to enable star ratings functionality on the book listings

 [Back to top](<#contents>)